playerzero/massrel-js/README.md

 * better abstraction to update relative time in status periodically
 * include optional param to show author location in status UI
 * break out *jsonp_factory* to be a replaceable io transport, so we can use XHR or CORS easily in future
+* use HTTPS urls when on a secure page